etch1994/R-DataCamp_Level-Difficulty-in-Candy-Crush-Saga/README.md

 2) 'candy_crush.csv' data to be manipulated o find answers
 3) 'notebook-R.r' R source code of the project
 4) 'notebook-html.html' HTML for the source code
+5) 'notebook-pdf.pdf' pdf of the source code
-5) 'read me' that contains quick description to the content of the repository
+6) 'read me' that contains quick description to the content of the repository